jg-digital-media/jgdm_snooker_scorer/readme.md

 + Elements affected by the red ball potted:

   + `#player---1--table` - The red icon marks the player who is at the table.
-(Player 1 in this case) It is invisble by default for player 2.
+(Player 1 in this case) It is invisble by default for player 2
-  + `#player_number` - The number is to revert between 1 and 2, depending on who is at the table.
+  + `#player_number` - The number is to revert between 1 and 2, depending on who is at the table
   + `#tally---potted--red-p1` - The number of red balls potted by player 1
   + `#highest---break--p1` - The last highest break made by player 1
   + `#last---break--p1` - The total of the last break made - (a "break" is a visit to the table)
-  + `#p1---score` - The Total Scored by Player 1 which is the total accumulation of breaks and scored and penalty points given.
+  + `#p1---score` - The Total Scored by Player 1 which is the total accumulation of breaks and scored and penalty points given
-  + `#points_remaining` - The number of points remaining in the game.
+  + `#points_remaining` - The number of points remaining in the game

 + `v1.0.1` - I've got as far as implementing the UX feature of indicating which balls player 1 has potted and how many times that ball as been potted.
 I've also updated the scores in each turn for the total player score; the last break made and the highest break.